bc913/vulkan_notes/README.md

     return is_valid_queue_family_indices(get_queue_families(device)) && extensions_supported && swap_chain_adequate;
 }

+// OPTIONAL
+// Choosing the right settings for the swap chain

 ```

 Swapchain is based on Surface so first Surface query might be done before.
 Swapchain has 3 major parts: